 This extension was implemented by extending the OpenStack Neutron API to support the definition of classification resources, L2-L4 traffic filters, and a sequence of redirections, i.e. a list of Neutron ports in which the packets are forced to pass through.
-Moreover, the OpenStack API itself only provides a mean to declare the previously mentioned resources; to enforce the necessary configurations in OVS, the virtual switch used in OpenStack, it was chosen to do it via OpenDaylight.
+Moreover, the OpenStack API itself only provides a means to declare the previously mentioned resources; therefore, in order to enforce the necessary configurations in OVS (i.e. the default virtual switch implementation used in OpenStack), OpenDaylight was chosen.
 OpenDaylight is capable of programming OVS, and features an extension mechanism which was used to support the Traffic Steering extension.